raspishake/rsudp/README.md

 - **`alert`** controls the alert module (please see [Disclaimer](#disclaimer) below).
 The alert module is a fast recursive STA/LTA sudden motion detector that utilizes obspy's [`recursive_sta_lta()`](https://docs.obspy.org/tutorial/code_snippets/trigger_tutorial.html#recursive-sta-lta) function.
 STA/LTA algorithms calculate a ratio of the short term average of station noise to the long term average.
 The data can be highpass, lowpass, or bandpass filtered by changing the `"highpass"` and `"lowpass"` parameters from their defaults (0 and 50 respectively).
 By default, the alert will be calculated on raw count data from the vertical geophone channel (either `"SHZ"` or `"EHZ"`).
 It will throw an error if there is no Z channel available (i.e. if you have a Raspberry Boom with no geophone).
 If you have a Boom and still would like to run this module, change the default channel `"HZ"` to `"HDF"`.

   If the STA/LTA ratio goes above a certain value, then the module runs a function passed to it.
-By default, this function is `rsudp.udp2obspy.eqAlert()` which just outputs some text.
-You can change the eqAlert function to do whatever you want or optionally, supply a path to executable Python code to run with the `exec()` function.
+By default, this function is `rsudp.client.eqAlert()` which just outputs some text.
+You can change the eqAlert function to do whatever you want.
+An example that adds a few lines of code to play a sound is given [below](#alert-sound-example).

+  You can also change the  supply a path to executable Python code to run with the `exec()` function.
 Be very careful when using the `exec()` function, as it is known to have problems.
 Notably, it does not check the passed code for errors prior to running.
 If the code takes too long to execute, you could end up losing data packets, so keep it simple (sending a message or a tweet is really the intended purpose).
 In testing, we were able to get the pydub software to play 15 second-long sounds without losing any data packets.
 Theoretically you could run code that takes longer to process than that, but the issue is that the longer it takes the function to process code, the longer the module will go without processing data from the queue (the queue can hold up to 2048 packets, which for a RS4D works out to 128 seconds' worth of data).

   If you are running Windows and have code you want to pass to the `exec()` feature, Python requires that your newline characters are in the UNIX style (`\n`), not the standard Windows style (`\r\n`).
 To convert, follow the instructions in one of the answers to this [stackoverflow question](https://stackoverflow.com/questions/17579553/windows-command-to-convert-unix-line-endings).
 If you're not sure what this means, please read about newline/line ending characters [here](https://en.wikipedia.org/wiki/Newline).
 If you are certain that your code file has no Windows newlines, you can set `"win_override"` to `true`.